Why would I write an article where sincerity is a 'versus' with perfectionism?

 Sincerity creates what I call 'lineage'.

-Perfectionism creates performance.
+Perfectionism creates performative shortcuts.

-Perfectionism creates performance.
+Perfectionism creates performative shortcuts.

 Sincerity builds a body of work.